 At the end of nineteenth century, there were two brothels in Harlingen.
 Both very close to each other, in the quarter next to Zuiderhaven harbour and shipyards.
 A place of vice with seedy boarding houses, taverns, and houses of ill fame, jam-packed with night creatures without reputation.
 An area with the smell of tar, fish, and horse manure (Cordingly 2001), is how we would like to imagine this neighbourhood too.

 Interestingly, two of the four whoremasters were women.
-We will come back to the role whore madams had.
+We’ll come back to the role whore madams had.
 The so-called johns or whoremongers who visited these brothels were mainly sailors, since Harlingen only had about 10,000 inhabitants back then, of which about half was male.
 The number of adult men was even lower, of course.
 Whores working in these two brothels mainly came from the north of the Netherlands, like Groningen and Leeuwarden (De Mik 1985).

 Brothel keeper Neeltje Sijtsma of the brothel on Vijverstraat St. is also known from the archives for making a plea at the town council in 1875.
-She requested that her girls should not be obliged to present themselves for the twice-weekly medical examination with the stadschirurgijn ‘town chirurgeon’ on publicly-known, fixed hours and location.
-This was degrading and humiliating, Sijtsma said.
+She requested that her girls shouldn’t be obliged to present themselves for the twice-weekly medical examination with the stadschirurgijn ‘town chirurgeon’ on publicly-known, fixed hours and location.
+This was degrading and humiliating for the girls, Sijtsma said.
 The stadschirurgijn supported Sijtsma’s reasonable plea.
 The medical check-up itself was something originating from the penal code during the French period 1794-1815.
-Periodical medical examination had become mandatory for prostitutes to prevent the spreading of venereal diseases.
+Periodic medical examination had become mandatory for prostitutes to prevent spreading of venereal diseases.
 After the French period, the Code Pénal of 1810 was abolished, and it was unclear to town administrations whether to regulate sanitation of prostitutes, or not.
 Should public health prevail, or would that imply you sanctioned an immoral pact with evil?
-Every era is entitled to have its own difficult questions and dilemmas.
+An illustration that every era is entitled to have its own difficult questions and dilemmas.